Getting a tax refund? Donate $1 or $10 to the Alzheimer's Association Fund.

 Here is what your donation means in the fight against Alzheimer's Disease:

 Help us continue to serve the families who need the support and hope we offer in the long journey of Alzheimer’s disease.
-Buck Alzheimer’s on your Colorado State Tax Form.
+End Alzheimer’s on your Colorado state income tax form.

 How does a taxpayer make a gift to the Alzheimer’s Association?